samthemaam/ncg/info/index.md

 The Nyack Community Garden is a community based organization that provides residents of the Nyack with an opportunity to grow vegetables and flowers in a friendly environment.
 Using land provided by the [Robert Martin Company](http://robertmartincompany.com) in downtown Nyack, the garden donates surplus vegetables to local charities and enhances the beauty of our town.

 The Nyack Community Garden is on [South Franklin Street between Depew and Hudson Avenues](http://www.openstreetmap.org/?minlon=-73.9218139648438&minlat=41.0889358520508&maxlon=-73.9215545654297&maxlat=41.0897102355957).
 The garden’s members plant vegetables, fruits, and flowers in their individual plots and assist in the management and maintenance of the whole garden including surrounding flower beds.
-Many donate to local food banks through the garden’s "Plant a Row for the Hungry" committee.
+Many donate to local food banks through the garden’s "Plant a Row" committee.

 <img src="/images/undated from NPL 11.01.29.jpeg" alt="Early photo of the garden around 1980, in the snow" width="600"/>